 - Routine development and validation of quantitative outcome measures for novel first-in-human brain radiotracers.

 - Extensive experience in the radiochemistry production, distribution, implementation, and state-of-the-art image analysis of tau radiotracers in clinical trials.

 - Unparalleled experience in the novel application of imaging biomarkers for optimizing study enrollment and for the evaluation of disease-modifying treatment effects on progression across a wide range of CNS diseases.

-Key Invicro scientists Kenneth Marek, John Seibyl, and Gilles Tamagnan (see here for more information) are thought-leaders in the fields of clinical neuroscience and quantitative imaging biomarkers with over 100 years of combined experience, more than 350 publications, and having held over 20 NIH grants.
+Key Invicro scientists Kenneth Marek, John Seibyl, Roger Gunn and Ilan Rabiner (see here for more information) are thought-leaders in the fields of clinical neuroscience and quantitative imaging biomarkers with over 100 years of combined experience, more than 350 publications, and having held over 20 NIH grants.

 Contact us for more information.